Pitching/scheduler/README.md

 Project using React and an API database to update real time actions taken by the user to book, edit, and delete appointments with a set list of interviewers per day.

+## Features

+- Book appointments on any of the given days
+- Edit existing appointments in real time
+- Delete existing appointments
+- Care-free tracking of info via API database!

 ## Initial View
 !["Initial view of the interviewer scheduler app"](https://github.com/Pitching/scheduler/blob/master/images/initial-view.png?raw=true)